Aggror/RollerGhosterOpen/README.md

 # RollerGhosterOpen
-An opensource game I made back in 2020 to learn Stride engine.
+A game I made back in jan/feb 2020 to learn developing with the Stride engine (Xenko back then).
+Although I didn't really finish it, it is in a playable state.
+Use however you like.

 ![image](https://github.com/Aggror/RollerGhosterOpen/assets/3499539/79b28511-0b0d-476e-b89f-78e5b0edb00c)